cjpais/writing/serve/day/dec3_2020/apple_m1_2.md

 The picture looked something like this.

 You have Intel who traditionally has been holding the high ground in the high-end market, (pc gaming, high performance laptops) including Apple devices.
+They also dominated the entire server market, and continue to have huge marketshare.
 AMD was relegated to lower tiers u

 This time with the release of the M1 things are less clear, but there are a few companies in incredible positions as times change.